arc-iteqt/UniConnect-CompLit2/README.md

 ## 🧱 Features

-- 📡 Detect Bluetooth beacons using nearby phones
+- Detect Bluetooth beacons using nearby phones
-- 🗺️ View beacon locations on an interactive map
+- View beacon locations on an interactive map
-- 🔍 Search and filter items by name or ID
+- Search and filter items by name or ID
-- 🕓 See “last seen” timestamps and building locations
+- See “last seen” timestamps and building locations
-- 💻 Dashboard view for administrators
-- 📱 Mobile-friendly design for students and staff

 ---

 ## ⚙️ Tech Stack